Learn how you can find a competitive term deposit rate for your funds.

 Choosing the best fixed term deposit rate impacts the interest generated at the end of the term.
 It is the difference between your savings sitting idly in an account (you might as well just bury it in the back yard) or watching your balance grow with minimal effort on your part.
 Before committing your money to a term deposit account, shop around to find the best rate.
-A quick Google search should be a good jumping off point.
 With term deposits, a term can be as short as thirty days or as long as five years.
 Generally, the longer the term, the better the interest rate you will receive.

 Term Deposit Rates